Xundrug/EPB/README.md

         EPBLigCharge.py             --------------  it will prompt you how to use this code EPBLigCharge.py -p 1g5s     --------------  it will download pdb(PDB ID:1g5s) from RCSB PDB, and saved as 1g5s.dpb (Attention: make sure your machine is connect to network if you want download)
-    After run it, three new file with exists in this contents:
+    After run it, two new file with exists in this contents:
         1g5s.pdb                    --------------  which you download from RCSB PDB(http://www.rcsb.org/pdb/home/home.do)
         LigWithNewCharges.mol2      --------------  the new ligand mol2 file and the charge is update